 With the idyllic Bay of Naples and towering Mount Vesuvius as your backdrop, you can’t come to the city without enjoying a meal in some of Naples’ stunning waterfront restaurants.
 The Campania capital has one of Italy’s most beautiful seaside settings, which plenty of eateries showcase perfectly!

-Seafront dining isn’t often at the top of the agenda for many people I meet on my Naples food tours, but I’m here to tell you why it should be.
+Seafront dining isn’t often at the top of the agenda for many people I meet on my Naples food walks, but I’m here to tell you why it should be.
 For starters, many of Naples’ waterfront restaurants serve superb Italian fare but also offer unbeatable vistas over the bustling marina, shimmering blue sea, and colorful historic buildings.

 In this article, I’ve detailed the Naples waterfront restaurants you have to check out on your next trip to southern Italy!